After checking into the hotel on May 28, I had a good sleep.

 The garden is situated on a high hillside, and photos taken with the circular building in the background against the seaside dock look particularly beautiful.
 There are also ancient cannons in the ancient city, with dark iron cannons facing the sea, guarding the ancient city.

-We specifically went to take pictures here.
+We specifically went there to take photos.

 In the ancient city, there is a popular check-in spot, a café that has been in operation for 187 years, Cordina.